 Can Your Diet Influence Whether You Get Sick or Stay Healthy?

-The answer to this question is, yes, of course it can.
-As we've already seen, malnutrition can result in serious illness for no other reason than the body not having the nutrients it needs to perform certain biological functions.
-Your nutrition also effects your body's ability to fight off invaders such as viruses, bacteria, and other parasites, as well as its ability to correct its own malfunctions.
-As well, the diet can have small cumulative affects over time that can significantly impact your health.
-Development of heart disease, for example can be related to lifetime nutritional habits.
+The answer to this question is, yes, of course, it can.
+As we’ve already seen, malnutrition can result in serious illness for no other reason than the body not having the nutrients it needs to perform certain biological functions.
+Your nutrition also affects your body’s ability to fight off invaders such as viruses, bacteria, and other parasites, as well as its ability to correct its own malfunctions.
+As well, the diet can have small cumulative effects over time that can significantly impact your health.
+The development of heart disease, for example, can be related to lifetime nutritional habits.
 Other conditions, though not directly caused by diet alone, are certainly affected by diet.

-To say that a disease state or condition is affected by or related to nutrition, is not the same as saying it is caused by nutrition, or lack thereof.
-As well, many diseases that have no relation to nutrition are routinely claimed to be not only related to diet, but caused by improper intake.
+To say that a disease state or condition is affected by or related to nutrition is not the same as saying it is caused by nutrition or lack thereof.
+As well, many diseases that have no relation to nutrition are routinely claimed to be not only related to diet but caused by improper intake.
 Be aware that there are likely many factors that affect whether you will develop a certain health condition, nutrition being only one of them.
-Nutrition may have a strong effect on some diseases but barely effect others.
+Nutrition may have a strong effect on some diseases but barely affect others.